patchen0518/AutoAgent/README.md

 ## ☑️ Todo List

-MetaChain is continuously evolving!
+AutoAgent is continuously evolving!
 Here's what's coming:

 - 📊 **More Benchmarks**: Expanding evaluations to **SWE-bench**, **WebArena**, and more
 - 🖥️ **GUI Agent**: Supporting *Computer-Use* agents with GUI interaction